-Our banana bread calls for baking soda, but if you only have baking powder you will need to use three times the amount called for in the recipe.
+Our bread calls for baking soda, but if you only have baking powder you will need to use three times the amount called for in the recipe.
 For this recipe, you would need three teaspoons of baking powder if you do not have baking sofa available.

-Is Banana Bread supposed to be moist?
+Is the bread supposed to be moist?

 Banana bread is supposed to be very moist and moderately dense.
 The bananas themselves are very moist, and then add to that your butter and you have a deliciously moist bread.